BELLINGHAM UNITED FC

 EVERGREEN PREMIER LEAGUE CHAMPIONS: 2016

 The Vancouver Victory are a professionally-run soccer club representing Clark County and Southwest Washington.
 The Victory draw players from Vancouver, greater Portland and along both the coast and the Columbia River Gorge to compete for the team.
 In 2013 V2FC also featured players from Antigua and Barbuda.
-The Victory also feature a strong connection with Clark College, who have a successfull 2-year soccer program that competes in the NWAC.
+The Victory also feature a strong connection with Clark College, who have a successful 2-year soccer program that competes in the NWAC.
 Press release announcing entry into EPLWA.

 YAKIMA UNITED FC